 - Log on to the EDAS console.

-- On the Namespaces page, select a region in top navigation bar and click Create Namespace in the upper-right corner.
+- On the Microservice Namespace page, click Create Namespace in the upper-right corner.

-- In the Create Namespace dialog box, set Namespace Name (required), Namespace ID (required), and Description, and then click Create.
+- In the Create Namespace dialog box, configure the namespace parameters and click Create.

 Edit a namespace